kamora/PHPCodeGuide/README.md

 ## Namespace Declaration
 * MUST be the first statement
 * MUST be followed by a blank line
+* MUST start with a capital letter
+* MUST be camelcased

 ### &#10006; Incorrect